UD-Max Oral Suspension

 Q. Does UD-Max Oral Suspension cause weight gain?

 Yes, there is a chance of weight gain with UD-Max Oral Suspension, but it is not common.
-The use of UD-Max Oral Suspension can cause weight gain when prescribed in patients with liver disease associated with chronic stasis of bile in small bile ducts of the liver.
-In such condition, bile cannot flow from the liver to the small intestine.
-Again, the chance of weight gain varies from person to person depending upon the disease, so consult your doctor if you experience weight gain.
+The use of UD-Max Oral Suspension can cause weight gain when prescribed in patients with liver disease associated with chronic stasis of bile in the small bile ducts of the liver.
+In such conditions, bile cannot flow from the liver to the small intestine.
+Again, the chance of weight gain varies from person to person depending on the disease, so consult your doctor if you experience weight gain.

 Q. What should I avoid while taking UD-Max Oral Suspension?